-The towers are arranged in a hexagonal lattice because it provides a nice tradeoff between the coverage quality and the number of towers.
-If they were arranged in circles, there would be blackout spots without any coverage, and if they were arranged in squares, then there would be a higher variability of signal strength in the cell.
+The towers are arranged in a hexagonal lattice because it provides maximal coverage for the fewest number of towers.
+If they were arranged according to circles, there would be blackout spots that would not have any coverage, and if they were arranged in squares, then there would be a higher variability of signal strength in the cell.

 Individual towers are connected by a series of fiber optic cables that use light (yes, visible light) to transmit information from tower to tower.
-In 4G communications, once a signal gets to a cell phone tower it gets to the destination cell phone tower using the same technology as the internet.
 The exact nature of how a message gets from point A to point B is outside the scope of this post, but if you are interested, you can read more on the Internet Protocol.
-For messages to go overseas, e.g. to Europe or Asia, they travel through cables that have been laid down under the sea.
+For messages to go overseas, e.g. to Europe or Asia, the messages travel through cables that have been laid down under the sea.